boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/stacked-area-chart.md

 ### Category Axis Label Rotation

-This allows you to define the rotation angle for the category axis labels to display.
+This feature enables you to specify the rotation angle for the category axis labels to be displayed.

 ![Category Axis Label Rotation](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/axis-label-rotation.png)